miguelPerezOntiveros/framework/README.md

 - I shouldn't have visibility on projects (sidebar and not sidebar) I'm not user of ¿? does that make sense?
 - check all php TODOs
 	$ grep --include=\*.php 'TODO' -rn .
+- should the maker_mike config just be loaded from a file instead?
 - From the sidebar, show:
 	- DBs that are not being managed (should be actionable)
 		- can't recreate them atm because they "already exist" so they just take up their name
 	- project table entries that don't have a DB (need to be recreated)
 - document dependency tree among php files
 	$ grep --include=\*.php -rn . -e 'STRING'
+- document why I'm calling sidebar_projects twice
 - should I close top nav when clicking on a tab?
-- put backend src exts in a separate folder to clear the clutter
-- document why I'm calling sidebar_projects twice
+	- yes
+- how does the CRUD interface handle different file extensions on file type columns?
+- more left space on table name
+- updating pages doesn't rewrite the page.php file (they won't come back if deleted)

 ## General TODOs
 - annimations on both menus should probably match